Unreal Animation Framework (UAF)

 A base reference pose

-A locomotion trait
+A locomotion trait (idle or walk)

 Additional traits for adjustments such as warping or IK